 A suspicious message?
 Did you mistakenly click a bad link?
 Here’s what to do:

 Did you receive a message with our logo inviting you to provide your account number and the card code, your M1 or M2?

 Don't reply or click the link!
 Send the email, a print screen of the SMS, and so on to firstname.lastname@example.org

 Did you receive a message from a supplier or an official body asking you to click a link and then log in to your ‘online bank’?
 Send the email, a print screen of the SMS, and so on to email@example.com

 Do you think that you disclosed confidential data?

-- If necessary, make a statement to the police and send a copy of your hearing sheet to your Private Banker or Wealth Manager.
+- Report the incident to the police and send a copy of the report to your BNP Paribas Fortis branch.